 Heart disease is the leading cause of death in Chicago and Suburban Cook County, followed by cancer, COVID-19, accidents (drug overdose, car crashes, etc.), and stroke.
 Thirty-seven percent (37%) of community members in the OSF LCMMC service area report having high blood pressure (hypertension).
 Six percent (6%) of adults in the OSF LCMMC service area report having been diagnosed with coronary heart disease.
-Twenty-three percent (23%) of survey respondents indicated that they do not exercise at all, while 38% of respondents indicated they exercise 1-2 days per week and 29% exercise 3-5 days per week.
-Sixty-two percent (62%) of survey respondents report low consumption (1-2 servings per day) of fruits and vegetables.
+Twenty-three percent (23%) of survey respondents indicated that they do not exercise at all, while 38% of respondents indicated they exercise one to two days per week and 29% exercise three to five days per week.
+62% of survey respondents report low consumption (one to two servings per day) of fruits and vegetables